StealthyCoder/dg-satellite/README.md

 This project handles both use cases by implementing all the APIs used by Foundries.io update agents.
 The project also includes a user-facing REST API and Web UI for managing devices and updates.

+## Quick Start
+Follow the [Quick Start](./docs/quick-start.md) guide to get a server running in development mode.

 ## Developing
 The project is a single Golang binary that can be built with:
 ```